aidan-parkinson/corporation-sole/README.md

   },
   Covenant of the Commonwealth of Peoples: {
-    I hereby submit to the Earth's ecosystem and God's will over all it's inhabitants, I freely assume all properties of a Grand Master of the Commonwealth of Peoples, I recognise that I now represent comprehensive philisophical doctrine}
+    I hereby submit to the Earth's ecosystem and God's will over all it's inhabitants, I freely and independently assume all properties of a Grand Master of the Commonwealth of Peoples, I recognise that I now represent comprehensive philisophical doctrine}
   },
   Commonwealth Cost of Carbon: Calculated through dividing financial anthropogenic expenditure on enforcement by anthropogenic greenhouse gas emissions for a consistent time-period,